ewilsey/MART441/FINAL/readme.md

 img and vice versa.

 #Take Away
-I originally wanted to animate a single photo and it would have been the same amount of coding, the buttons would "animate" the photo similar to a stop motion animation.
-As of now, the images are of different aliens so I wouldn't personally call this a stop-motion animation yet.
+I originally wanted the animation to happen automatically; as of now, the animation is semi-automatic.

 #Potential Changes
 In the future I would like the images to change automatically with one-press of a button or have the animation begin on load.

 ##LIVE SITE
 #Live Site: